Pathways to Employment

 For further details and bookings, contact Gbenga.

-The employability team organise informal sessions every two months in which participants can meet professionals from the creative sector and have dinner together.
+Replacing, ‘Dinner With’, Employability Meet-ups, organised by the employability team are informal sessions every month in which participants can meet professionals from the creative sector and have dinner together.
 The professionals taking part will present a brief presentation detailing their job and how they got into the industry and participants will have the opportunity to ask questions and discuss their own ambitions.
 To receive an invite to dinner or to be involved as a professional, contact Gbenga.